 All incoming first-year students are eligible to receive a $2,500 Merit Scholarship, which is given in recognition of academic success, leadership experience and service to the community.
 Merit Scholarships are awarded in the first year only and are not annually renewable.

-Priority consideration is given to applicants who complete their PharmCAS application before the scholarship deadline of Feb.
-1.
+Priority consideration is given to applicants who complete their PharmCAS application before one of our scholarship deadlines:

 Early Action Scholarship